peachdocs/docs/en-US/howto/documentation.md

 -: roadmap
 ```

-Files are using Markdown syntax so their name must end with `.md` extension but since we know that, you do not need to put extension in the `TOC.ini` file at all.
+Because files use Markdown syntax, their names must end with an `.md` extension.
+However, since we know that, no extension needs to be added in the `TOC.ini` file at all.

 :exclamation: :exclamation: :exclamation:

-- Every section must at least have one key.
+- Every section must have at least one key.
-- Every first key in a section is corresponding to the information of the direcetory.
+- The first key in every section corresponds to the directory's information.
-- This file itself will not be shown as a document page, but for the direcetory.
+- This file itself will not be shown as a document page, but for the directory.
 For example, [Introduction](../intro).
-- The name of first key can be anything, but the convention is using `README`, and `README.md` as file name.
+- The name of the first key can be anything, but conventionnally, `README` and `README.md` are used as file names.

 ## Localization